bobfoster/peggen/README.md

   a line which is indented relative to the preceding line.

-* `$Outdent` matches the first non-whitespace character position in a line which returns indentation to a preceding value.
+* `$Outdent` matches the first non-whitespace character position in a line which returns indentation to a preceding level.

 The indentation calculation is done by the `$WS` rule.
 If the rule is not used, `$Indent` and `$Outdent` will never match.